Guides

 Find the best local LLM for RX 7900 XTX with benchmark-backed guidance on speed, output quality, context size, and VRAM usage.

-• 24GB VRAM makes 14B-class models the practical sweet spot on RX 7900 XTX.
+• 24GB VRAM makes 20B-class models like gpt-oss:20b the practical sweet spot on the RX 7900 XTX.

 • Use the benchmark, hardware, and model browser pages to verify the recommendation you pick.